-The CIRI Foundation (TCF) is a private foundation established in 1982 by the Cook Inlet Region, Inc. (CIRI) Board of Directors to encourage education and career development of Alaska Native original enrollees of CIRI and their direct lineal descendants and Alaska Native voting CIRI shareholders .
+The CIRI Foundation (TCF) is a private foundation established in 1982 by the Cook Inlet Region, Inc. (CIRI) Board of Directors to encourage education and career development of Alaska Native original enrollees of CIRI, their direct lineal descendants and Alaska Native voting CIRI shareholders .

 Private sector contributions are the primary source of funds for the programs and administration of The Foundation.
 The major source of private sector funds is derived from earnings from The Foundation’s several endowments, of which Cook Inlet Region, Inc. (CIRI) is the primary contributor.

 The CIRI/TCF Fall Friendship Potlatch is a modern version of the potlatch which has evolved out of historic Athabascan traditions.
 The Potlatch was adapted to reflect the customs today, of the diverse heritage of urban Cook Inlet region families of southcentral Alaska.
 Friendship Potlatches are still held for similar reasons as those potlatches of years past – to strengthen the identity of Cook Inlet region people, to reaffirm unity among the region’s families, to confirm the importance of the family, and to revitalize the traditions of the region’s Eskimos, Indians and Aleuts.
 It reflects the cultural diversity of the region’s indigenous people and the blend of traditional and present-day customs.